wasmerio/old-docs.wasmer.io/integrations/js/wasi/browser/examples/transforming-wasi-modules.md

 const wasmFs = new WasmFs()

 let wasi = new WASI({
-  // Arguments passed to the WASM Module
+  // Arguments passed to the Wasm Module
   // The first argument is usually the filepath to the executable WASI module
   // we want to run.
   args: [wasmFilePath],